niplav/site/against_applause.md

-The exact fitting moments of applause are a difficult topic in classical music and the source of many mistakes on the side of the audience, abolishing applause would remove these mistakes, but also prevent the ability to signal status and knowledge by knowing where to clap (and the possibility to keep out ignorant philistines).
+The exact fitting moments of applause are a difficult topic in classical music and the source of many mistakes on the side of the audience, abolishing applause would remove these mistakes, but also prevent the ability to display status and knowledge by knowing where to clap (and the possibility to keep out ignorant philistines).

 <!--TODO: check whether this is correct-->